CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 mkdir -p /fsx/data/output
 ```

-### Copy the run scripts pre-configured for the parallel cluster from the github repo
+### Verify that the run scripts are updated and pre-configured for the parallel cluster by comparing with what is available in the github repo

+`cd /shared/build/openmpi_gcc/CMAQ_v533/CCTM/scripts`

+Example:

+`diff /shared/pcluster-cmaq/run_scripts/cmaq533/run_cctm_2016_12US2.180pe.5x36.pcluster.csh .`

+Only if needed, copy the run scripts from the repo.

 `cp /shared/pcluster-cmaq/run_scripts/cmaq533/run*pcluster.csh /shared/build/openmpi_gcc/CMAQ_v533/CCTM/scripts/`